-Photos Of Meghan Markle & Prince Harry's Wedding Invitations Will Make You So Jealous
+Meghan Markle & Prince Harry's Wedding Invitations Are Here & OMG, They're Gorgeous

 You guys.
 Meghan Markle and Prince Harry's royal wedding is just a few months away, and I don't know about you, but I am freaking out.
 As with every wedding, the little details are always super important.
 What linens are you going to go with?
 What flowers will be in your bouquet?
 Am I invited?
 (Sadly, I'm not one of the lucky members of the public that was invited to their wedding day.)
 But a super important detail that sometimes goes unnoticed?
 The invitations.
 They are the first detail of your wedding that guests will see, so they HAVE to be perfect.
 And I think the royal couple nailed it, because these photos of Meghan Markle and Prince Harry's wedding invitations will make you wish you were marrying into royalty.

 Let's just start with the facts here: You know that these invitations are elegant, fancy, and downright divine, because it's Meghan Markle and Prince Harry we're talking about.
 But when you see just how lovely they look, you'll probably try to Google search "single princes near me" because Meghan Markle and Prince Harry's wedding invites are the stuff royal dreams are made of.